DucManhPhan/DucManhPhan.github.io/_posts/2019-12-19-encapsulation-in-object-oriented-programming.md

 - Encapsulation is an act of protecting the data integrity.
 It means that encapsulation prevents clients of a class from setting the internal data into an invalid or consistent state.

-    So, to archive the data integrity, we need to bundle data and operation together.
+    So, **to archive the data integrity, we need to bundle data and operation together**.

 <br>